Make Your GMAT Retake Count

 If you’re reading this, chances are your first GMAT attempt didn’t go the way you hoped.

 You might have been diligent.
 You studied hard.
-Maybe you even paid for a course or worked with a tutor.
+Maybe you even paid for a course or worked with a GMAT tutor.
 But when it came time to perform – the score just didn’t move.

 You’re not alone.
 Most serious test takers need more than one try.
 And many smart, capable students find themselves stuck in the same spot on practice tests, wondering why all their effort isn’t translating into results.